ncayllahua/GigisPizzaHOL/hol5967_userguide.md

 1)  Create the application for the Fn function in OCI
 2)  Create a policy so that the Fn fuction Managed Service(FaaS) can manage all the resources in the tenancy

-> Let’s start creating the application for the Fn function in OCI.
-Go
-> back to OCI Dashboard console and go to: Developer
+Let’s start creating the application for the Fn function in OCI.
+Go back to OCI Dashboard console and go to: Developer Services -\> Functions:
-> Services-\>Functions:

 ![](./media/image142.png)